clamey/identity-cross-tenant-daemon/README.md

   --api-permissions $appRoleAssignReadWriteAllId=Scope
 ```

+Warnings from the permission add commands about a grant command needed to make the change effective can be ignored.

 The final step we need to complete for our app registration to be complete is to get a ```client secret``` (or a certificate) that our landing page web app and our daemon will use as credentials.

 To get a client secret run this az command: